NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 CONF
 ----
 SIDV     - Sideview menu.
-See Mi on hwo to activate sideview.
+See MI section on how to activate sideview.
 GPS      - Activate GPS menu.
 FR28     - Use top or belly radio antennae.
-Effect not implemented.
+(Effect not implemented.)
 READDATA - Technician data readout.
-Not implemented.
+(Not implemented.)

 GPS
 ---